royalfig/State-of-the-Meeting-2019/docs/prizes/README.md

 ## Rossiter Prize

 ::: tip
 Awarded for the best book on the role of women in science.
-[Learn more](https://hssonline.org/about/honors/the-margaret-w-rossiter-history-of-women-in-science-prize/)
+[Learn more about the Rossiter Prize](https://hssonline.org/about/honors/the-margaret-w-rossiter-history-of-women-in-science-prize/)
 :::

 <p class="prize-winner">Elaine Leong</p>